 Why does my dog walk in circles around me?
 The exact reason for this behavior depends on the dog’s breed, age, and health.
 It can signify excitement, pleasure, anxiety, or fear.
 Or it may also be a sign of medical issues or even disease.

-While the reason behind your dog’s circling habit can be annoying or even trivial to some, maybe it’s time you look into what’s causing it as this behavior may signal some severe issues that could lead to death or illness.
+While the reason behind your dog’s circling habit can be annoying or even trivial to some, maybe it’s time you look into what’s causing it as this behavior may signal some health issues.
 Let’s explore deeper in this article.

 What is circling?